 Shyam Gollakota, professor at the Paul G. Allen School of Computer Science & Engineering and author of the project, provided some more information.
 According to him, this innovative system provides a clear hint on how to implement sensor distribution without increasing prices.

 Our prototype suggests you could use a drone to release thousands of these devices in a single drop.
-They will all be blown slightly differently and you can basically create a network of 1.000 devices with this drop.
+They will all be carried by the wind slightly differently, and you can basically create a network of 1.000 devices with this drop.
 This is surprising and transformative for the field of sensor implementation, because right now it could take months to manually implement so many sensors.

 In the roadmap that led to the current form, the researchers tested 75 different designs.
 Alternatives and options have been scrutinized to arrive at the perfect compromise.
 To keep the structure light, the team chose to use solar panels instead of a classic battery.
 Based on what emerged from the tests, the devices landed with the solar panels facing vertically 95% of the time, allowing a correct energy recharge.